13 Career Change CV Examples [& Templates]

 • What if you actually have experience in the job you’re pursuing (even though most of your resume is represented by a different career path)?
 In this case, make sure you allude to your past experience in your resume objective.

-• An objective should be only two to three sentences, so ensure each word makes an impact by highlighting your years of experience, skills, and enthusiasm for the role you’re pursuing.
+• An objective is only two to three sentences, so ensure each word delivers impact by highlighting your years of experience, skills, and enthusiasm for the role you’re pursuing.

-• Some jobs seem to be separated by a gulf of different abilities, but you can usually find similarities to highlight in your RN career change resume.
+• Some jobs may appear to be divided by a chasm of different skills, but you can usually find similarities to emphasise in your RN career change CV.

 • For example, mentioning your adherence to GDPR guidelines can demonstrate to hiring managers that you will stick to the rules.
 On the other hand, explaining how you used active listening to assist patients will show your compassion and customer service skills.